-When held up against the fresh, mouth-watering produce at farmer's markets, canned foods can definitely pale in comparison (to say the least).
+When held up against the fresh, mouth-watering produce at farmers markets, canned foods can definitely pale in comparison (to say the least).
 But they have their time and place too!

 This soup recipe makes use of a few of our canned pantry staples: black beans, diced tomatoes, and chicken broth.
 A single piece of bacon adds a subtle smoky flavor and silky texture.
 And sure, feel free to throw in a few seasonal ingredients to round things out!

-We like to serve this soup over polenta or pasta with sharp cheddar cheese sprinkled over the top.
+Serve this soup over polenta or pasta with sharp cheddar cheese sprinkled over the top.
 It keeps for about a week and leftovers freeze beautifully for (even quicker) weeknight meals.

-Note to Vegetarians: This recipe can easily be made vegetarian by substituting the bacon with a tablespoon of olive oil and the chicken broth with vegetable broth or beer
+Note to Vegetarians: This recipe can easily be made vegetarian by substituting the bacon with a tablespoon of olive oil and the chicken broth with vegetable broth or beer.

 Quick and Easy Black Bean Soup